ClosedNon-Profit

 DSDIP · Australia

-This Queensland grant supports activities to increase the number of elected and trained Health and Safety Representatives across industries and workplaces.
-It promotes the benefits, rights and responsibilities of HSRs and supports uptake through collaboration with OIR and related workplace safety programs.
+A Queensland grant program to develop and implement plans that increase the number of elected and trained Health and Safety Representatives across industries.
+The program promotes the benefits, rights and responsibilities of HSRs and supports uptake in businesses under the Injury Prevention and Management program.

 Location